 For the award of a major in International Business, students complete:

-(i) four compulsory senior units of study (24 credit points), as follows:
+(i) 24 credit points of compulsory units of study, as follows:

 - IBUS2101 International Business Strategy